Ihza430/Anxiety-NLP-Analyzer/README-sue.md

 # "Are you feeling anxious right now?
-Take this moment to a breath."
+Take this moment to take a breath."

 *By Azin Faghihi, Ihza Gonzales and Suelem Lee